Guide to Work, Study, Travel and Living Abroad

 Poison arrowheads.

-They field dressed the baboon, cutting off its head.
+They field-dressed the baboon, cutting off its head.
 One hunter wore the bloody skin like a backpack.
 Along the way, they stopped to dig tubers with a knife.
-They also dropped several small quail with flat-tipped wooden arrows.
+They also dropped several small quails with flat-tipped wooden arrows.
 All were carried back in the baboon skin.

 At the cave entrance, they smeared my face with blood to signify my participation in the hunt.
 I was offered the first chewy piece of fire-seared baboon meat.
 The gesture was an honor, as they often eat their meat raw.
 The skin was hung to dry in the sun and would soon become a useful clothing article, while the skull would take its place on the kill tree.
 The headman who had made the fatal shot was already wearing a headband of its fur like a laurel wreath.

-That evening I sat in a tented camp with a bushman who had left the old ways to live in a prefabricated house and send his children to school.
-Through the night he related to me three great epics from their oral history.
+That evening, I sat in a tented camp with a bushman who had left the old ways to live in a prefabricated house and send his children to school.
+Throughout the night, he related to me three great epics from their oral history.

-Ongoing studies by several different universities have suggested that the Hadzabe are one of three distinct genetic groups from which all of mankind has descended.
+Ongoing studies by several universities have suggested that the Hadzabe are one of three distinct genetic groups from which humanity has descended.
 Yet, after thousands of years of occupation, they have barely left a footprint on the land.
 Should they disappear tomorrow, they would leave behind only their stories.

 My time with them was unique, as few people can say categorically that they have gone hunting with their own ancestors.